St. Petersburg Domestic Violence Attorney

 Fax: (727) 461-5057

 You have a very narrow window of time between when you are arrested for a domestic violence offense and when the State Attorney’s office makes a decision to file a criminal charge against you.
 It is important to begin building a strong defense early on.
-Call Morris Law Firm, P.A. at (727) 592-5885 to schedule a free consultation with an experienced St. Petersburg domestic violence defense attorney.
+Contact Morris Law Firm, P.A. today to get the aggressive defense you need.